gd32-rust/gd32-rs/README.md

 ## Using Latest "Nightly" Builds

-Whenever the master branch of this repository is updated, all device crates are built and deployed to the [stm32-rs-nightlies](https://github.com/stm32-rs/stm32-rs-nightlies) repository.
+Whenever the main branch of this repository is updated, all device crates are built and deployed to the [stm32-rs-nightlies](https://github.com/stm32-rs/stm32-rs-nightlies) repository.
 You can use this in your `Cargo.toml`: